chunweiz/CCUX/doc/module.md

 ```

 ## View
-This is the place to store the content and business logic of the module.
-XML based view and fragment should be your default choice.
+This is the place to store the content and business logic.
+XML based [view](https://openui5.hana.ondemand.com/#docs/guide/e3b5323649b44d9a883a6233fb01ee9d.html) and [fragment](https://openui5.hana.ondemand.com/#docs/guide/d6af195124cf430599530668ddea7425.html) should be your default choice.

 ```
 <module folder name>/